anvaka/common-words/README.md

 Overall I was [happy](https://twitter.com/anvaka/status/801869174502879232) with achieved speed of word cloud generation.
 Yet, it was still too slow for `common-words` website.

 I'm using SVG to render each word on a screen.
-Rendering alone so many svg text elements can halt the UI thread for a couple seconds.
+Rendering alone so many text elements can halt the UI thread for a couple seconds.
 There is just not enough CPU time to squeeze in text layout computation.
 The good news - we don't have to.